NoxFly/canvas/README.md

 This canvas framework is only creating 2D context, but provides 3D vectors.

-You can help me to maintain this framework with small donation on my Paypal.
+You can help me to maintain this framework with small donation on my Paypal, or with pull requests.

-You also can star it, open issues if needed, and join the official server for asking help:
+You also can star it, open issues if needed, and join the official Discord server for asking help or making some suggestions:

 https://discord.gg/j5SarbC

 ## JSDELIVR include links

+**/!\\** these links refers to the latest version.

+// You can have some issues if a new version is released in the future.

 ### by the github way

 ```html
 <script src='https://cdn.jsdelivr.net/gh/NoxFly/canvas/canvas.js'></script>
 // minified version
 <script src='https://cdn.jsdelivr.net/gh/NoxFly/canvas/canvas.min.js'></script>
 ```

 ### by the npm way

 ```html
 // minified version
 <script src='https://cdn.jsdelivr.net/npm/@noxfly/canvas'></script>